ZilchEngine/ZilchDocs/zilch_source_documentation/custom_event_names.markdown

 class FlagEvent : public Event
 {
 public:
-  ZeroDeclareType(FlagEvent);
+  ZilchDeclareType(FlagEvent);
   static void InitializeMeta(MetaType* meta);
   // Any data you wish to put here
 };
 ```
-Notice that this class uses the `ZeroDeclareType` macro.
-This means that it is important that we use the counterpart `ZeroDefineType` within the cpp, and that we must absolutely be sure to call `BindBase` on Event as well as `InitializeMetaOfType(FlagEvent)` elsewhere in the initialization portion of our code.
+Notice that this class uses the `ZilchDeclareType` macro.
+This means that it is important that we use the counterpart `ZilchDefineType` within the cpp, and that we must absolutely be sure to call `BindBase` on Event as well as `InitializeMetaOfType(FlagEvent)` elsewhere in the initialization portion of our code.
 See [meta_binding](https://github.com/ZilchEngine/ZilchDocs/blob/master/zilch_source_documentation/meta_binding.markdown) for more details.

 ```
-ZeroDefineType(FlagEvent);
+ZilchDefineType(FlagEvent);

 void FlagEvent::InitializeMeta(MetaType* meta)
 {